DmIvanov/DmIvanov.github.io/_posts/2025-05-12-complexity-5-interfaces.md

 - **Stabilize contracts**
   Once an interface is shared — especially across teams or services — treat it like a contract.
 Changing it carelessly creates ripple effects that increase complexity everywhere it’s used.

-- **Hide internal complexity**
-  Push the messy logic behind the interface.
-The more implementation details you can abstract away, the simpler it is for consumers to use the interface correctly and confidently.

 - **Design for the consumer, not the implementation**
   Structure the interface around how people use it — not how the system stores or calculates data.
 Consider the consumer’s mental model, what they know, and what will make their job easiest.